-ACTION: 60-Day Notice and request for comments; New Collection, 1670-NEW.
+ACTION: 30-Day Notice and request for comments; New Collection, 1670-NEW.

 SUMMARY: DHS NPPD CS&C will submit the following information collection request (ICR) to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+DHS previously published this information collection request (ICR) in the Federal Register on Thursday, July 5, 2018 at 83 FR 31412 for a 60-day public comment period.
+0 comments were received by DHS.
+The purpose of this notice is to allow an additional 30 days for public comments.

-DATES: Comments are encouraged and will be accepted until September 4, 2018.
+DATES: Comments are encouraged and will be accepted until November 16, 2018.